cisco/cisco-network-node-utils/README.md

 This file specifies the host, port, username, and/or password to be used to connect to one or more nodes.

-* When installing this gem on NX-OS nodes, this file is generally not needed, as the default client behavior is sufficient.
-* When installing this gem on IOS XR nodes, this file needs to specify an IOS XR administrator `username` and `password` for the local (`default`) node.
-Additionally, if the gRPC server is configured to listen on a port other than its default of 57400, the `port` number must be specified in this file. *For security purposes, it is highly recommended that access to this file be restricted to only the owning user (`chmod 0600`).*
-* When developing for or testing this gem, this file can specify one or more NX-OS and/or IOS XR nodes to run tests against.
+* When developing for or testing this gem, this file can specify one or more NX-OS nodes to run tests against.
 In this case:
   - A node labeled as `default` will be the default node to test against.
   - Nodes with other names can be selected at test execution time.
   - NX-OS nodes must be defined with a `host` (hostname or IP address), `username`, and `password`.
-  - IOS XR nodes must be defined with a `host`, `username`, and `password`, plus a `port` if the gRPC server is listening on a non-default port.

 An example configuration file (illustrating each of the above scenarios) is provided with this gem at [`docs/cisco_node_utils.yaml.example`](docs/cisco_node_utils.yaml.example).